 The CAC’s future seven members include: Christopher Newport, Mary Washington, Penn State-Harrisburg, St. Mary’s (Md.), Salisbury, Southern Virginia and York (Pa.).
 With the ongoing uncertain within the CAC, various rumors have circulated about certain institutions looking at several options.
 None of those reports can be confirmed at this time.

-This report will be updated as more information becomes available on the CAC and Frostburg State’s departure.
+This report will be updated as more information becomes available on the CAC and the recent departures.